vormkracht10/laravel-permanent-cache/README.md

 ## Definition of a Permanent Cache

-A Permanent Cache could be a task that runs longer than you'd actually want and not want to bother your users with.
+A Permanent Cache could be a task that runs longer than you'd want your users to wait for.
 That's why you need to run it in the background, updating periodically using the scheduler or when events happen and/or using help of Laravel's queue system.

-You can define the cache store and key using a `$store` property on the class, following the definition: `store:key`, for example: `redis:a-unique-cache-key`:
+You can define the cache store and key using a `$store` property on the class, following the definition: `cache-driver:key`, for example: `redis:a-unique-cache-key`:

 ```php
 use Vormkracht10\PermanentCache\Cached;